Suryanshu-Nabheet/Warehouse_Management_System/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support, email support@wms-system.com or join our Slack channel.

 ## Acknowledgments

 - [React Documentation](https://react.dev)